Alasdair-Macindoe/froidurepin/README.md

 # Installation

 Please place in the correct pkg folder such as either `gap/pkg` or `hpcgap/pkg`.
-This can be done by navigating to the correct folder and executing a `git clone` command such as `git clone https://github.com/Alasdair-Macindoe/parallel-sgrp-gap froidurepin`.
+This can be done by navigating to the correct folder and executing a `git clone` command such as `git clone https://github.com/Alasdair-Macindoe/froidurepin`.

 Then you can load the package from within GAP by using `LoadPackage("froidurepin")`.